 1) In general, the FGD Stackout Area is functioning as intended and is in good condition.
 The Plant is performing regular maintenance and inspections as required.
-One maintenance item has been noted and is described in Section 5.2.
+A few minor maintenance items have been noted and described in Section 5.2.